nhungnt184/web_automation_test/README.md

 - Fixtures in `conftest.py` manage browser sessions, login, and job setup.
 - Test data is stored in `tests/data/test_data.csv`.
 - For the test 3, report files are stored in the 'downloads' folder under the project root instead of being stored in the default downloads folder.
+- For the video demostraing the test runs (for all 3 tests), refer to `demo.mp4`.